WoutDeRijck/vocab-pruning/README.md

 5. **Training**: Fine-tunes the model on the task
 6. **Evaluation**: Evaluates performance using official GLUE metrics
 7. **Analysis**: Reports vocabulary reduction and parameter savings
+8. **Summary**: Generates a comprehensive summary of results across tasks (when using example scripts)

 ## Troubleshooting